-In an Ashtanga Yoga class you can expect to move, breathe, focus, balance your energy, be challenged, sweat, develop self study skills, relax
+In an Ashtanga Yoga class you can expect to move, breathe, focus, balance your energy, be challenged, sweat, develop self study skills and relax.

 What is Ashtanga Yoga?